Use sexed semen on heifers to help achieve good quality early replacements

 - Use on your best cows

-Use CRV’s sexed semen to lift herd performance and get replacement heifers from your best cows.
+Use CRV’s sexed genetics to lift herd performance and get replacement heifers from your best cows.

-Reasons to use frozen sexed semen from CRV include:
+Reasons to use frozen sexed genetics from CRV include:

-- Each pregnancy from sexed semen gives a 90% chance of a heifer.
+- Each pregnancy from sexed genetics gives a 90% chance of a heifer.

 - Sexed semen is available from CRV’s highest indexing bulls, recognising that farmers want quality replacements from their best cows.